snowdj/pixyll/_posts/2016-09-25-your-filename.md

  Reverse causality and hidden/omitted variables are discussed in class as reasons that we should use caution before concluding that higher education leads to higher GDP.
 There could be other third factors that contribute to higher incomes as well as higher education levels which are not included in this simplistic model.
 There could also be some reverse correlation at play, where it is not necessarily the case that higher education leads to higher income, but rather than higher levels of income lead to higher education levels.
 In this example of outcomes as complex as national GDP per capita and education levels, there are likely many interrelated factors and interactions at play beyond what is included in this simplistic model.

+ If we are able to control for a wide range relevant variables, this should allow us to better isolate the relationship of interest.
+However the difficulty is to be sure we have controlled for all the relevant variables.

+  When running many regressions in a data set, there is the risk of “overfitting”: finding patterns by random chance in a particular data set that would not be found elsewhere because they are not real.
+We will see later in the course how this can be avoided, with a model (the position traditional econometrics take) or with statistical techniques (the position of Machine Learning)